enthalpy change in solution header image.

 The standard enthalpy of neutralisation is defined as: The enthalpy change when an acid is neutralised by an alkali or base to form one mole of water under standard conditions (298K, 100 kPa).

-Consider the neutralisation reaction between the strong acid; hydrochloric and the strong alkali sodium hydroxide.
+Consider the neutralisation reaction between the strong acid hydrochloric acid and the strong alkali sodium hydroxide.
 An equation for this neutralisation reaction is given below:

 HCl(aq) + NaOH(aq)NaCl(aq) + H2O(l)

 Here the acid and alkali react in a molar ratio of 1:1.
-We can use the simple coffee cup calorimeter to measure the enthalpy of neutralisation here.
-A coffee cup calorimeter being used to calculate the enthalpy of neutralisation, hydrochloric acid and sodium hydroxide.
-Method.
+We can use the simple coffee cup calorimeter to measure the enthalpy of neutralisation.

 Calculating the enthalpy of neutralisation

-Graph using extraploation method to calculate the maximum temperature rise during a neutralisation reaction using a coffee cup calorimeter.
+Graph using extrapolation method to calculate the maximum temperature rise during a neutralisation reaction using a coffee cup calorimeter.

 Neutralisation reactions are very exothermic reactions and can release large amounts of heat energy.
-Here we are also recording temperature changes over a fairly long period of time, ten minutes or so and despite our best efforts with insulation and using two polystyrene cups some heat loss to the surrounding will take place, especially if the reaction is very exothermic and releases large amounts of heat energy.
+Here we are also recording temperature changes over a fairly long period of time, ten minutes or so and despite our best efforts with insulation and using two polystyrene cups some heat loss to the surroundings will take place, especially if the reaction is very exothermic.
 However it is possible to compensate for SOME of this heat loss by using an extrapolation method as shown in the graph opposite.

 Example 1:

-Let's use the example above to calculate the enthalpy of neutralisation when 25ml of 1M hydrochloric acid is neutralised by a 25ml of a 1M sodium hydroxide solution.
-Let's assume that the maximum temperature rise obtained from the graph in the example above was 70C.
+Let's use the example above to calculate the enthalpy of neutralisation when 25ml of 1M hydrochloric acid is neutralised by 25ml of a 1M sodium hydroxide solution.
+Let's assume that the maximum temperature rise obtained from the graph in the example above was 7.0°C.

-First calculate the number of moles of acid used in the experiment:
+First calculate the number of moles of hydrochloric acid used in the experiment:

 Moles of acid used = concentration of acid x volume